 My mother is a talented seamstress who tried to teach me her craft, but I wasn’t at all enough passionate to hold on to sewing.
 She is also a great cook, and gave me some good recipes, but I don’t have enough patience and love to cook and bake as a job.
-Never before have I put my personal need and Dreams first; never have I prioritised my wants, need, and Dreams, but this time, for the first time in my life, I want to know how it really feels to do that something that I am passionate about without caring if I fail or succeed, because for just once in my life I want to make myself a priority.
+Never before have I put my personal needs and dreams first; never have I prioritised my wants, needs, and dreams, but this time, for the first time in my life, I want to know how it really feels to do that something that I am passionate about, without caring if I fail or succeed, because for just once in my life I want to make myself a priority.

 At least you were born a genius, or with a natural talent, everybody else is like a toddler who scribbles or colours on a piece of paper for the first time.
-At the beginning we all make mistakes, we all produce something that doesn’t looks exactly like that something we dreamed of creating.
-It’s practice that makes perfect, it’s through practicing and making errors that we become better at doing something, at developing abilities and talent, and where everything becomes easy and effortless.
-I am sure that if I continue to practice my writing skills, one day it will become easier for me to write perfect books and blog posts on my own, without finding piles of mistakes while re-reading what I wrote three or six months ago, without having peepoo in my eyes when I write😅.
+In the beginning we all make mistakes, we all produce something that doesn’t look exactly like that something we dreamed of creating, for it’s practice that makes perfect, it’s through practicing and making errors that we become better at doing something, at developing abilities and talent, while everything becomes easy and effortless.
+I am sure that if I continue to practice writing, one day it will become easier for me to write perfect books and blog posts on my own, without finding piles of mistakes while re-reading what I wrote three or six months later, without having peepoo in my eyes when I write😅.

 Though sometimes I tell to myself that I should take a course in creative writing so as to get a diploma, or something like that, so as to become an officially recognised author, or even, that only showing off my writing skills on this blog or through the books I write doesn’t make me look like a professional and serious independent author, but there’s always a voice inside of me that tells me that I am on the right pathway — the way taken by non-conformists and by those who seek more profoundly.